pypa/setuptools/docs/userguide/package_discovery.rst

 Automatic discovery
 ===================

-.. warning:: Automatic discovery is an **experimental** feature and might change (or be completely removed) in the future.
+.. warning:: Automatic discovery is an **beta** feature and might change (or be completely removed) in the future.
    See :ref:`custom-discovery` for a stable way of configuring ``setuptools``.